jaredcnance/jaredcnance.github.io/_posts/2016-08-19-long-running-tasks-in-dotnet-core-with-hangfire.markdown

 Typically, when we think of an ideal RESTful service, it's one that does very simple CRUD tasks.
 However, sometimes these tasks aren't so simple and the reasons are out of our control.
-Currently, I am required to build a service that is exposed to a vendor application and am constrained by the rules of the vendor application.
+Currently, I am required to build a service that is exposed to a vendor application and am constrained by the rules of that application.
-Because of these constraints, creation of resources is not so simple.
-Those constraints are:
+Because of these constraints, creation of resources is a little more complicated.
+The basic requirements are:

- - The vendor POSTs information about the resource, but not the resource itself requiring my service to fetch additional information
+ - Expose an endpoint that the vendor application can use to POST information about a resource, but not the resource itself.
+ - The application needs to then perform additional tasks to get the information necessary to create the resource
  - The vendor client requires a quick HTTP status code response otherwise it will time out.

 ## The Solution: Asynchronous Background Processing With Hangfire